-Twitter has serious growth problems, and engagement is very low.
+Twitter has growth problems, and engagement is very low.
 Is it time to reconsider Facebook?

-The problem with Twitter now, however, is that fewer and fewer people are using it, so who is taking any notice of all that automated book promotion?
+The problem with Twitter now though is the growth of new users.
+So who is going to take notice of all that automated book promotion?

-In other words, the potential to engage with readers and attract attention to books is diminishing.
+In other words, the potential to engage with readers and attract attention to books is not growing at anywhere near the rate of five years ago.

 In any event, Twitter is stalling, and no matter what your marketing aims, fewer new users and fewer active users do not bode well for success, even if it’s free.